josh146/josh146.github.io/content/posts/intuitive-cooking.md

 of eggs (or other stabilizers), and milk and cream volume, to see the resulting parameters like total fat and non-fat milk solid percentages.[/ref].
 They arrive as dizzying, hyper-optimized grids dictating exact inoculation rates, ambient room temperatures, and precise bulk-fermentation windows mapped out to the minute.
-At first glance, they appear bewilderingly rigorous---applying the kind of telemetry one might reserve for a low-earth orbit satellite---but under the hood, they are simply dressing up centuries of culinary intuition, building on mathematical frameworks like the [baker's percentage](https://en.wikipedia.org/wiki/Baker_percentage).
+At first glance, they appear bewilderingly rigorous --- applying the kind of telemetry one might reserve for a low-earth orbit satellite --- but under the hood, they are simply dressing up centuries of culinary intuition, building on mathematical frameworks like the [baker's percentage](https://en.wikipedia.org/wiki/Baker_percentage).